 What Is an RV Washer-Dryer Combo?

-An RV washer-dryer combo is a washing machine and dryer all in one.
+An RV washer-dryer combo is a combination of a washing machine and dryer, all in one.
 It’s a compact unit that combines the washer and dryer into a single drum, allowing it to serve as a combination unit.
+So, you wash your clothes and then use the same machine to dry your clothes.

 How Do RV Washer-Dryer Combos Work?

-A vented dryer is like the dryer in a sticks & bricks house.
-These require a vent for air exhaust.
-With a vented unit, moist air from the drying process is blown outside.
+Combo RV washer-dryer units may be vented or non-vented.
+A vented dryer is what you’re likely used to in your sticks & bricks home: warm, moist air from the drying process is blown outside through an exterior vent.
 This is a more efficient alternative to the non-vented option.

 A non-vented dryer has a condenser that uses both the warm outside air and cool air inside the dryer drum.
 The resulting condensation effect is what pulls the water from the laundry.
 This water is then typically pumped through to the RV grey water tank via the drain.

+Portable washer/dryer units are typically non-vented, while stackable units are typically vented.
+Washer-dryer combos for RVs can be either.
 Vented units work better.
 However, ventless units have more installation options because you don’t need a route for an exhaust pipe through the outside wall.

 Pros and Cons of Washer-Dryer Combos for RVs